The-Marcy-Lab-School/problem-set-2_6/short-response.md

     1. `myObject[1];`
     2. `myObject[a];`
     3. `myObject.a;`

+    #2 Will return a refernce error because it is not properly defined within the brackets.
+    The value is a string so using brackets would not work unless you speicify that with quotation marks like so myObject["a"] or use dot notation like so myObject.a

 **2. What does the following code log?
 Why?
 (Be sure to run in the console after you make your prediction 😉)**
       ```javascript